VolcanicArts/vrcosc.com/docs/V2/pulse/getting-started.md

 - Connecting any value output to any value input, if a cast is possible, will insert a Cast node.
 - Fire While True, Fire While False, and Fire On Interval can only run as fast as the update speed of Pulse, which is 100hz.
 - Typing in an equation to any number-accepting textbox will have the textbox evaluate the result.
 For example `8*2` will result in the text being `16`.
+- Some fire nodes have cancellation behaviour
+    - For example, if you have FireOnTrue followed by a Delay of 2 seconds, but the condition changes to true every 1 second, the delay will never complete as FireOnTrue cancels its previous flow
+    - This is very useful for when you want to delay or wait until other conditions to do things in certain orders

 ### Controls
 Here are the mouse and keyboard shortcuts for Pulse: